zeroibc/my-mac-os/README.md

 - I can also activate Bartender and start searching for the menu bar item I need all from the keyboard.

 #### [Focus](https://heyfocus.com) - Block distracting websites
-- I have front pages of [hckrnews](http://hckrnews.com), [Reddit](https://www.reddit.com), [Twitter](https://twitter.com) and many more time sinking websites on the black list.
+- I have front pages of [Hckrnews](http://hckrnews.com), [Reddit](https://www.reddit.com), [Twitter](https://twitter.com) and many more time sinking websites on the black list.
 <img src="https://i.imgur.com/OwIlq6v.png" width="500" alt="img">

 - I then have a schedule where I can only use these websites for 30 minutes every 2 hours.
+It also [turns on Do Not Disturb mode](https://github.com/sindresorhus/do-not-disturb-cli) whilst I am in Focus mode.
 <img src="https://i.imgur.com/OsAazBy.png" width="500" alt="img">

 - If I go to any of my blocked websites during my `Focus` time, I am greeted with this message.
 <img src="https://i.imgur.com/MMSn0zl.png" width="500" alt="img">

 #### [Annotate](https://itunes.apple.com/us/app/annotate-capture-screenshot/id918207447?mt=12) - Create and annotate screenshots
 - Best annotation tool I found to exist.
 After you make a screenshot, it allows for quick edits.
-Adding arrows, some text, blurring parts of the image as well as ability to quickly save the image or drag it to Dropzone to upload to Imgur to share quickly and send the link to anyone I want.
+Adding arrows, some text, blurring parts of the image as well as ability to quickly save the image or drag it to Dropzone to upload to Imgur to share the link quickly with anyone I want.

 #### [Popclip](https://pilotmoon.com/popclip/) - iOS like mouse text selection popopver
 - Another great utility I cannot live without, brings up a quick menu whenever some text is selected on which I can do a number of quick actions, like searching on Google, DuckDuckGo, Youtube, Dictionary, Reddit, Google Images or it can translate text selected, copy it or even make a SnippetsLab snippet from it.
 Here is how it looks for me:
 <img src="https://i.imgur.com/VLFRDAC.png" width="400" alt="img">

 #### [Noizio](http://noiz.io/) - Ambient sounds
 - I never listen to music when I want to focus on something as it is distracting.
-Instead I listen to sounds of rain, whale noises or Sailing Yacht.
+Instead I listen to sounds of rain, whale noises or sailing yacht.

 #### [Hammerspoon](http://www.hammerspoon.org) - Automation tool
 - Powerul automation engine, wanted to use it for window management at first but found BetterTouchTool to be more performant.